Network Protocol Fundamentals

 Seven layers of the OSI model (from top to bottom)

-1. Application Layer (Top layer): Provides services and protocols that enable software applications to access network resources and exchange data.
-Examples of protocols: HTTP (Hypertext Transfer Protocol), SMTP (Simple Mail Transfer Protocol), and FTP (File Transfer Protocol).
+1. Application layer (Top layer): Facilitate communication between software applications or services running on different devices over a network.
+Examples: HTTP (Hypertext Transfer Protocol), SMTP (Simple Mail Transfer Protocol), and FTP (File Transfer Protocol).

-3. Session Layer: Establish, manage, and terminate communication sessions between applications.
+3. Session layer: Establish, manage, and terminate sessions between applications.

-4. Transport Layer: Ensure reliable and efficient data transfer between end systems.
-It segments data received from the upper layers into smaller units (data packets) and handles end-to-end error recovery, flow control, and congestion control.
-Examples of protocols: TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
+4. Transport layer: Ensure reliable and efficient data transfer.
+It segments data received from the upper layers into smaller units (data packets) and provides error recovery, flow control, and congestion control.
+Examples: TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).

-There are various types of network protocols that serve different purposes and operate at different layers of the OSI model.
-Each protocol has its own set of rules, formats, and functions.
-Here are some commonly used network protocols:
+Various types of network protocols serve different purposes and operate at different layers of the OSI model.
+So each protocol has its own set of rules, formats, and functions.
+Some commonly used network protocols:

 • Internet Protocol (IP)